-Prerequisites may also be fulfilled by Prior Learning credit for the appropriate course earned through course-challenge examinations or Portfolio Assessment (described earlier in this catalog).
+For undergraduate courses, prerequisites may also be fulfilled by Prior Learning credit for the appropriate course earned through course challenge assessments or Portfolio Assessment (described earlier in this catalog).
 Academic advisors can explain the procedures for seeking this credit.

-Some courses are not eligible for challenge examination or Portfolio Assessment, and you may not take coursechallenge examinations or seek Portfolio Assessment credit for lower-level courses that are prerequisite to courses for which you have already received credit.
+Some courses are not eligible for challenge examination or Portfolio Assessment, and you may not take course-challenge assessments or seek Portfolio Assessment credit for lower-level courses that are prerequisite to courses for which you have already received credit.

 WRTG 112 Academic Writing II is prerequisite to any higher-level course in English, communication studies, or writing, as well as many other advanced courses.

-MATH 107 College Algebra is prerequisite to any higherlevel course in mathematics.
+MATH 107 College Algebra is prerequisite to any higher-level course in mathematics.
 Many other prerequisites for advanced courses may be found in the course descriptions.